DrAyo001/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 8-print_array.c is a function that prints n elements of an array of integers, followed by a new line.

 Task 9-strcpy.c is a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

+Task 10-atoi.c is a function that convert a string to an integer.

+Task 11-keygen.c is a program that generates random valid passwords for the program 101-crackme.